 We recommend you do this on a computer not phone so that you can view all the columns without scrolling.
 You can ask the school for pupil lists for the new classes, or book a session with the school secretary so you can go through this process together: schools can do either under data protection legislation.

-- Edit the year names, and create a fresh bottom year for the new intake.
+- Edit the year names, (eg rename Year5 as Year 6) and create a fresh bottom year for the new intake.

 - Create new classes in each year.